 With a couple of acres, you have the opportunity to spread out a little more.
 For instance, if you’d like to open a work shop on your property, you can separate the work shop location from your residence.
 Additionally, a couple of acres will allow you to have a decent-sized garden, and depending on your municipality, you may be able to have a farm animal or two.

-Buying property with five to ten acres can start to feel like real farms.
-Again, how many acres you need will be dependent on factors like how many animals you want to have on your property, or what you want to use it for.
+Buying property with five to twenty acres can open you up to a lot of usage options from hobby farms, guest stays and retreats and mixed usage such as having a construction business plus small farm.
+How many acres you need will be dependent on factors like how many farm animals you want to have on your property, or what you want to use it for.
 If you want to have horses, the general rule of thumb is one acre per animal – so with five acres, you can comfortable have a barn of five.
 The reason for keeping this ratio is so that animals have ample room for livable space without being confined to their stalls, and so that the land itself has time to regenerate during periods of use.

-When you get to over ten acres, you have even more potential usages for your property.
-If you’re hoping for a large scale nursery or you want to grow crops, or even have your own vineyard, you’ll need area for your operations but again, you’ll need enough room so that you can rotate the usage without draining your land’s resources.
-Again, if you’ll be including animals on your property, you want to make sure that you have accounted for how much land they will need separately from your other enterprises.
+When you get to over twenty acres, you have even more potential usages for your property; ranches, pastures, vineyards and large scale nurseries and guest properties can emerge!
+You’ll need to map our your operations and and ensure enough room to rotate the usage whether you are ranching or harvesting without draining your land’s resources.
+Again, if you’ll be including farm animals on your property, you want to make sure that you have accounted for how much land they will need separately from your other enterprises.

-When it comes to buying country properties, you get a lot of value.
-Not only do you get spacious homes to live in, but you have land with so many uses!
-When planning to buy your country home, make sure your take the time to plan how much land you will need; and then, go get your dream home!
+When it comes to buying country properties, you can get a lot of values.
+Not only do you get spacious homes to live in, but you can have land with so many uses!
+When planning to buy your country home, make sure your take the time to plan how much land you will need; and then, go get your dream property!